SOLUTION PROCESS

 EEBUS

-Enables Distribution System Operators (DSO) to monitor power consumption on building or device level and to limit power consumption by setpoint
+Enables Distribution System Operators (DSO) to monitor power consumption on building or device level and to limit power consumption via temporary power limitations.

-Enables customers to benefit from local PV production over the day and after sun set using stationary battery system or bi-directional EV charging
+Enables customers to benefit from local PV production over the day and to use stationary battery system or bi-directional EV-charging after sun set.

-Enables the system to optimise the information flow and comfort functions to the customer.
+Enables an increased flow of information for the EMS to optimise its operation and comfort functions for the customer.

 All use cases may be used free of charge.
 A short high-level description of the EEBUS use cases, the phase model and the specification process can be found in the download area.

 Today’s accelerating energy transition demands eco-systems to reach a critical mass.
-As these eco-systems consists of a complex compilation of multiple energy relevant and controllable devices from numerous buildings, the applied communication interface must be technically standardised.
-This provides investment security for our members and device developers and thereby allows for mass market suitable serial products.
+These eco-systems consists of a complex compilation of multiple energy relevant and controllable devices from numerous buildings.
+For the applied communication interface a de facto standard is not sufficient to ensure the necessary investment security.
+EEBUS therefore focuses on creating a de jure standard that allows for a secure investment in the development of mass market suitable serial products.
 EEBUS contributes with the experience and results from joint development of standards in important standardisation bodies and plays a key role in shaping future standards.
 Further domains for standardisation are being consistently promoted.

 EEBUS